shermp/Pico-ASHA/README.md

 **It should be safe, but I cannot guarantee it will not mess up your hearing aids!**

+**Note, I have yet to settle on a USB VID/PID combo.
+Untill this occurs, I recommend against testing this on Windows.
+I have only tested on Linux thus far**

 ## How to test/develop

 ### Precompiled builds for testing